Djawad02/WebProject/project/Readme.txt

-This is a CRUD based react application
+This is a CRUD based react application.